-Nowadays, its population is threatened by the intensive deforestation for conversion to pasture.
-Although Colombian legislation forbids the logging of this species, large parts of the remaining population are found in extensive pastures as mature individuals incapable of reproduce in these deforested landscapes.
-Ceroxylon quindiuense is therefore considered Endangered.
+Nowadays, its population is threatened by the intensive deforestation for conversion to pasture as well as disease.
+Although Colombian legislation forbids the logging of this species, large parts of the remaining population are found in extensive pastures as mature individuals incapable of reproduce in these deforested landscapes where grazing is intensive.

 Photo: Natalia Tejedor/GTSG